-Birner et al. (2018) discovered that while the absolute magnitude of kinetic fractionation $\Delta \delta{\rm kin}^$ may vary substantially between different ice core sites, the kinetic fractionations between two gases occur in fixed ratios between isotopic and elemental ratios for a variety of firm regimes.
+Birner et al. (2018) discovered that while the absolute magnitude of kinetic fractionation $\Delta \delta{kin}^$ may vary substantially be-

+- 15 tween different ice core sites, the kinetic fractionations between two gases occur in fixed ratios between isotopic and elemental ratios for a variety of firn regimes.
 Thus, although we do not know the absolute kinetic fractionation at Dome C for an individual gas for past firn conditions a priori, we can use the results by Birner et al. (2018) together with our multiple gas species and transient firn temperature modeling to correct for the HID and other gas transport effects.
-It is worth noting that the ratios of the mean kinetic fractionations over the last 40 kyr as displayed in Figure 3 agree well within uncertainties with the ratios predicted by Birner et al. (2018).
-However, for individual samples especially.
-Note that the kinetic fractionations for the last 40 kyr displayed in Figure 3 suggest, apart from substantial analytical scatter, also some systematic variations.
-As these systematic variations are generally in line with the fractionation ratios predicted by Birner et al. (2018), the changes are likely caused by changing kinetic fractionation conditions with time (stronger barometric pumping, higher wind speeds at the surface, etc.).
-However, some samples older than 40 kyr, the ratios can deviate considerably from the theoretical values, partly due to the analytical uncertainties but potentially also due to an isotope fractionating Ar loss that may have occurred during transport of the samples from Antarctica to Bern, where some samples warmed to temperatures above -10°C but stayed always well below the melting point.
-In the following we therefore used show much higher deviations from the mean that cannot be explained by analytical uncertainty or changing kinetic fractionation.
-Accordingly, we do not use the individual HID values of each sample as displayed in Figure 3b for samples older than 40 kyr to quantify $\epsilon{Ar-N_0}^$.
-Instead, we use the mean isotopic fractionation derived for the last 40 kyr and assume that this mean value is also representative for the correction of our samples older than 40 kyr.
-As the choice of $\epsilon{Ar-N_2}^$ has a systematic effect on the final reconstructed MOT, we also take the variation of $\epsilon{Ar-N_2}^$ over the last 40 kyr into account to quantify the systematic uncertainty introduced by this choice.
-Thus we use the mean kinetic fractionation over the last 40 kyr as representative value for the entire record and included the uncertainty of this mean value in our error estimate plus (minus) its standard deviation as upper (lower) bounds of the kinetic fraction to calculate MOT.
-We regard this as a systematic uncertainty in our MOT reconstruction and separate this uncertainty from the stochastic uncertainty introduced by the analytical error.
+It is worth noting that the ratios of the mean kinetic fractionations over the last 40 kyr as displayed in Figure 3 agree well within uncertainties with the ratios predicted - by Birner et al. (2018).
+However, for individual samples especially older than 40 kyr, the ratios can deviate considerably from (Severinghaus et al. 2003) the theoretical values, partly due to the analytical uncertainties but potentially also due to an isotope fractionating Ar loss that may have occurred during transport of the samples from Antarctica to Bern, where some samples warmed to temperatures above -10°C but stayed always well below the melting point.
+In the following we therefore used the mean kinetic fractionation over the last 40 kyr as representative value for the entire record and included the uncertainty of this mean value in our error estimate. - 25 estimate.